 (e) stating the effect of section 22 and specifying the period referred to in that section.

-22. Public submissions
+22. Public submissions, who may make etc.

 Written submissions on the proposed management plan or amendments or the proposal to continue the existing management plan in force without amendment may be made by any person —